- About Sabrina

 Click here for all Events & Shrewsbury Business Listings

-Attingham Park is a National Trust site.
-It features an elegant regency mansion set in a great estate which includes a deer park, walled gardens and miles of beautiful parks.
+Attingham Park is a National Trust site and although on the outskirts of town is one of the best places to visit for the whole family.
+It features an elegant regency mansion set in a great estate which includes a deer park, walled gardens and miles of beautiful country parks.
 Highlights of the mansion include an impressive picture gallery, atmospheric dining room and boudoir.
 If you're visiting in Spring, then you'll be in for a treat.
 Spring bluebells transform the woodland with a carpet of blues, attracting tourists from across the UK and beyond.

-Historic Church Trail - Enjoy a self-guided trail around the town.
-Sights include St. Chad’s Church, the largest round church in the UK which overlooks the The Quarry.
+Historic Church Trail - One of the greatest Shrewsbury attractions is the historic church trail.
+Enjoy a self-guided trail around the town which includes St. Chad’s Church, the largest round church in the UK which overlooks the The Quarry.
 Learn about its controversial history and the part Thomas Telford played in the original St. Chad's Church.
 Shrewsbury Abbey, home to TV series Brother Cadfael, is on the outskirts of Shrewsbury situated near the English bridge.
 Visit the beautiful St. Mary’s Church where you'll find an interesting plaque above the right-hand side of the main entrance.
 And Shrewsbury's Cathedral, although not as grand as some of the other Churches, it's a place of intreage.

 Wroxeter Roman City is older than Shrewsbury and was once the fourth largest Roman city in Britain.
 In fact, the people who lived at the Roman City were most probably same people that founded our very own town.
 Visitors to Wroxeter can take a tour around the fascinating ruins and the museum, take an audio tour to reveal how Wroxeter worked in its heyday.